leibniz-psychology/datawiz2/README.md

 - The Single Sign On requires a running **Keycloak**.
 - The research data is send to **Minio**, an free S3 clone.

-A full production deployment is therefore a complicated process which is beyond the scope of this repository.
+A full production deployment is therefore a complicated process, which is beyond the scope of this repository.
-The `makefile` is intended as local solution and should be used to deploy the application.
+The `makefile` is intended as local solution and shouldn't be used to deploy the application.
 If you still wish to deploy DataWiz yourself, please contact our IT-Service department for further information and available ressources.
 Consider before your deployment, that we offer a production instance free of charge under our product portfolio.